 Kuyper College is a member of the North American Council for Christian Admissions Professionals (NACCAP) and has endorsed their "Statement of Principles of Good Practice."

-Kuyper College also holds affiliate membership with the Council for Christian Colleges and Universities (CCCU), National Association of Independent Colleges and Universities (NAICU), and the Work Colleges Consortium.
+In addition, Kuyper College holds membership with the National Association of Independent Colleges and Universities (NAICU), and the Work Colleges Consortium.